jokusic/spigot-algorithm/README.md

 ## How to run the Fortran program:
 - cd into the folder containing the "spigot.f95" file
-- type 'gfortran - Wall spigot.f95' to compile
+- type `gfortran - Wall spigot.f95` to compile
-- to run the program type './a.out'
+- to run the program type `./a.out`

 ## How to run the Ada program:
 - cd into the folder containing the "spigot.adb" file
-- type 'gnatmake - Wall spigot.adb' to compile
+- type `gnatmake - Wall spigot.adb` to compile
-- to run the program type './spigot'
+- to run the program type `./spigot`

 ## How to run the C program:
 - cd into the folder containing the "spigot.c" file
-- type 'gcc -Wall spigot.c' to compile
+- type `gcc -Wall spigot.c` to compile
-- to run the program type './a.out'
+- to run the program type `./a.out`

 ## How to run the Python program:
 - cd into the folder containing the "spigot.py" file
-- type 'python spigot.py' to compile and run the program
+- type `python spigot.py` to compile and run the program

 ## TO NOTE:
 Make sure to delete executables and output files after running each